Landscaping and Maintenance Service

 That said the situation we find ourselves in is completely unprecedented and ever changing, so ultimately the UK government will decide where we go from here.

 Bees visit flowers to collect nectar and pollen, which they use as food for themselves and the larvae in their hives or nests.
 By moving from flower to flower, they are vital pollinators of many garden and wild flowers.
 Insect pollination is essential for the cropping of most fruits and some vegetables.

 The Blooms for Bees project is a citizen science project to promote and improve gardening for bumblebees.
 Help explore which bumblebee species visit gardens and allotments, and discover which flowers are bumblebee favourites.
 The project is HLF funded project led by Coventry University, with the RHS, Bumblebee Conservation Trust and Garden Organic as partners.

-For more information on how to encourage bees and other pollinators into your garden click the link Below!
+For more information on how to encourage bees and other pollinators into your garden click the 'Learn How' link Below!